opensearch-project/documentation-website/_benchmark/user-guide/concepts.md

 A workload usually includes the following elements:

-- [indices]({{site.url}}{{site.baseurl}}/benchmark/workloads/indices/): Defines the relevant indices and index templates used for the workload.
+- [indices]({{site.url}}{{site.baseurl}}/benchmark/workloads/indices/): Defines the relevant indexes and index templates used for the workload.
 - [corpora]({{site.url}}{{site.baseurl}}/benchmark/workloads/corpora/): Defines all document corpora used for the workload.
-- `schedule`: Defines operations and the order in which the operations run in-line.
+- `schedule`: Defines operations and the order in which the operations run inline.
 Alternatively, you can use `operations` to group operations and the `test_procedures` parameter to specify the order of operations.
 - `operations`: **Optional**.
 Describes which operations are available for the workload and how they are parameterized.

 ### Indices

 To create an index, specify its `name`.
 To add definitions to your index, use the `body` option and point it to the JSON file containing the index definitions.
-For more information, see [indices]({{site.url}}{{site.baseurl}}/benchmark/workloads/indices/).
-For more information, see [indices]({{site.url}}{{site.baseurl}}/benchmark/workloads/indices/).
+For more information, see [indices]({{site.url}}{{site.baseurl}}/benchmark/workloads/Indices/).

 ### Corpora

 The `corpora` element requires the name of the index containing the document corpus, for example, `movies`, and a list of parameters that define the document corpora.
 This list includes the following parameters:

 -  `source-file`: The file name that contains the workload's corresponding documents.
 When using OpenSearch Benchmark locally, documents are contained in a JSON file.
 When providing a `base_url`, use a compressed file format: `.zip`, `.bz2`, `.gz`, `.tar`, `.tar.gz`, `.tgz`, or `.tar.bz2`.
 The compressed file must have one JSON file containing the name.
--  `document-count`: The number of documents in the `source-file`, which determines which client indices correlate to which parts of the document corpus.
+-  `document-count`: The number of documents in the `source-file`, which determines which client indexes correlate to which parts of the document corpus.
 Each N client receives an Nth of the document corpus.
 When using a source that contains a document with a parent-child relationship, specify the number of parent documents.
 - `uncompressed-bytes`: The size, in bytes, of the source file after decompression, indicating how much disk space the decompressed source file needs.
 - `compressed-bytes`: The size, in bytes, of the source file before decompression.
 This can help you assess the amount of time needed for the cluster to ingest documents.

 ### Operations

 The `operations` element lists the OpenSearch API operations performed by the workload.
-For example, you can set an operation to `create-index`, which creates an index in the test cluster that OpenSearch Benchmark can write documents into.
+For example, you can set an operation to `create-index`, an index in the test cluster to which OpenSearch Benchmark can write documents.
 Operations are usually listed inside of `schedule`.

 ### Schedule